simeonqs/Need_to_remember_Dolphins_recall_their_own_actions_after_long_delays/README.md

-# Need to remember: Dolphins recall their own actions after long delays
+# Awareness of the future: Dolphins know when they need to remember for the future

 The R code and data needed to replicate results from the article:

 ```
-Need to remember: Dolphins recall their own actions after long delays
+Awareness of the future: Dolphins know when they need to remember for the future
 ```

 ------------------------------------------------

 **Abstract**

+In humans, awareness of an upcoming memory test enhances intentional encoding and improves memory recall.
+Here, we investigated whether dolphins exhibit similar future-oriented encoding of information known to be needed in the future.
+Dolphins were trained to remember specific, randomly assigned actions for later re-enactment, with either immediate or delayed recall.
+When an unexpected delay was introduced in trials anticipating immediate recall, memory was retained for only 13 seconds, suggesting working memory encoding.
+However, when instructed to expect delayed recall, dolphins accurately reproduced actions after delays even after 16 hours.
+These results suggest that dolphins, anticipating future need, intentionally encode actions to be performed in the future into long-term memory, implying prospective encoding and prospective memory capacities.
+Their memory also displayed key features of episodic memory: encoding occurred in a single episode, and memory was declarative, as the action itself declared its content.
+Moreover, dolphins more effectively recalled self-performed actions compared to gestural codifications of the same actions, mirroring the human-typical enactment effect and supporting episodic-like memory over semantic memory.
+Our findings indicate that dolphins show awareness of future memory demands and seem to use a future-oriented, episodic-like memory system, capable of storing prospectively encoded, intended actions in long-term memory.

 ------------------------------------------------

 NOTE: Some large model files are not available in this repository.
-They can be downloaded from Zenodo after publication.
+They can be downloaded from Dryad after publication.
 That repository also contains all code, so replicating results is easier from there.

 ------------------------------------------------